-I moved to Toronto and the Bloordale area over 10 years ago.
+I moved to Toronto and the Bloordale area 15 years ago.
 Not knowing any of the Toronto neighborhood profiles, I found the area to be a wonderful combination of established families and urban characters.
 I have always felt lucky to have found this area which offers all the necessities of shops, public transit, and friendly people.

 In my spare time, I have taken several art classes ranging from drawing to pottery, silver smith to iron metal working.
 I found both happiness and peace in thinking of the perfect thing to make for my family and friends.
 I had dreamed of having a store one day where I could just match people with the perfect gift, either for someone or themselves.
 Well, after dedicating so many years of my life to the corporate Man, I have decided to follow my dreams.